 - In a stand mixer fitted with the paddle attachment or a large mixing bowl with an electric mixer, cream together butter and sugar until fluffy and light in color.
 Add egg through cardamom and mix well.

 - Slowly, add flour mixture until fully combined.

 - Place in the refrigerator for a minimum of 4 hours but up to 5 days.
 If freezing, double wrap with plastic wrap and then aluminum foil.

 - When ready to bake (thaw if frozen), preheat oven to 375°F and line a cookie sheet with parchment paper.
 Cut cookie dough into 1/4 inch disks and place on the prepared cookie sheet about 2 inches apart.
 Cookies will spread, so make sure they have some room.

-- Bake for 12-14 minutes, or until tops are lightly browned and puffy.
+- Bake for 9-12 minutes, or until tops are lightly browned and puffy.
 Allow to cool for 5 minutes before moving to a cooling rack.
 Cooking times vary based on your oven, so watch them closely and remove when centers are tracky and shiny.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.